 The First Appointment

-Your first contact with the pediatric stem cell transplant team will be through your nurse coordinator.
+Your first contact with the pediatric stem cell transplant team will be through your dedicated nurse coordinator.
 They will provide detailed information about the program, answer your questions, and set up your first appointment.
 Your first appointment will be an informative consultation with your pediatric stem cell transplant and cellular therapy specialist.
 During the appointment, which will be either in-person or virtual, you and your child will meet with members of the transplant team, discuss your child’s health needs, and learn about specific treatment options.

 Learn about the child- and family-centered care offered at Duke Children's Hospital and Health Center.